cdapio/cdap/cdap-docs/developer-guide/source/examples/index.rst

 You can learn more about developing data application using CDAP by:

-- Look at our :ref:`Guides<guides:guides-index>` and
+- Look at our :ref:`How-To Guides<tutorials:guides-index>` and
-  :ref:`Tutorials<tutorials:tutorials-index>`, with a collection of quick how-to-guides and longer tutorials covering a complete range of Big Data application topics.
+  :ref:`Tutorials<tutorials:tutorials>`, with a collection of quick how-to-guides and longer tutorials covering a complete range of Big Data application topics.
 - Exploring the Web Analytics Application :doc:`source code.<web-analytics>` It includes test cases that show unit-testing an application.